JamJestJam/CodersSchool/STL/readme.md

     - multiset
     - multimap

+## Non associative containers

+The container is non associative when the elements inside the container have their own hash code and are stored based on them.
+    - unordered_set
+    - unordered_map
+    - unordered_multiset
+    - unordered_multimap

 ## Container adaptors
 That container adopts sequence containers to a specific task for example to use in the FIFO queue.
 Example of adaptor containers: